 Peer Review Policy

 All authors' submissions undergo a preliminary screening by the Submissions Editor to determine whether an article meets high standards of quality and its content fits with the journal's scope and mission.
-Once an article is found to align with the journal’s interests, the Editorial Board reads the article, reviews the author’s credentials, and makes a collective decision on whether to extend a publication offer.
-If the author contracts with the journal, the editing process will be carried out by the Articles Editor and journal's staffers in coordination with the author.
-The EIC reviews the final version and approves it for publication.
+Once an article is found to align with the journal’s interests, the Editor-in-Chief will evaluate the article, review the author’s credentials, and makes a decision, in consultation with the Managing Editors, on whether to extend a publication offer.
+If the author contracts with the journal, the editing process will be carried out by a Managing Editor and the journal's staffers in coordination with the author.
+The Editor-in-Chief reviews the final version and approves it for publication.

 Archiving Policy